juanantoniofm/terraform.jatos/README.md

 ### Previous steps required

-- create a ssh key in .secrets/deploy
+- You will need to create 2 ssh keys, one to manage your system, and another one to deploy,  in .secrets/ folder.

+    run this command to create a new key.
+You will be able to specify the path and the password as you go along.

         ssh-keygen

-- create a digitalocean token and put it in tf.vars
+- create a digitalocean token and put it in `tf.vars`.
+I use `backend.auto.tfvars` for it, see example below.

     Go to digitalocean.com and open and accont.
 Go to settings, API and generate a new token.

+    Get the string of the token, and put it in a file, like this:

+            api_token = "d4t1515n071r34l70k3nbruvd773aa120k010kj01040k007eb413523b"

 - At this point, to configure the application, you will need another repo, [docker.jatos](github.com/juanantoniofm/docker.jatos), to hold the configuration of the services you want to spin up.